SpLiYvIiI/conways-game-of-life/README.md

 # conways-game-of-life
-game of life simulation using SFML-2.5.1
+Game of life simulation using SFML-2.5.1

  ## Instructions :
 - Press left mouse button to add life